Yếm: History

 The yếm might have originated from the Chinese dudou, a variant of similar undergarments used in China since antiquity whose use spread under the Ming and Qing dynasties.
 During the late 19th until the 20th century, it was mainly worn by women in northern Vietnam.
 Unlike other Vietnamese clothing that helped to segregate the classes, the unseen yếm were worn as an undergarment by Vietnamese women of all walks of life, from peasant women toiling in the fields to imperial consorts.
 It is an integral part of the áo tứ thân costume, which it is often worn underneath.

 The skirt which is worn with the yếm is called váy đụp.

 After unification of Vietnam, the Nguyễn dynasty forced the whole country to adopt the costumes of Đàng Trong Kingdom, in which tunics and long trousers took the place of the yếm and skirt (váy đụp).
 The White Hmong were also affected, as the trousers replaced their traditional skirts.
 The áo dài was created when tucks, which were close fitting and compact, were added in the 1920s to this style.
 Trousers and tunics based on the Chinese pattern in 1774 were ordered by Nguyễn Phúc Khoát to replace the sarong-like traditional clothing.

 Chinese clothing in the form of trousers and tunic were mandated by the Nguyễn dynasty.
 As late as the 1920s, in Vietnam's north area in isolated hamlets skirts were still worn.
 Ming, Tang, and Han dynasty-styled clothing was ordered to be adopted by Vietnamese military and bureaucrats by the Nguyễn lord Nguyễn Phúc Khoát.
 Pants were mandated by the Nguyễn in 1744 and the cheongsam inspired the áo dài.
 Chinese clothing started influencing Vietnamese dress during the Lý dynasty.
-The current áo dài was introduced by the Nguyễn lords.
+The predecessor of the current áo dài (Áo ngũ thân) was introduced by the Nguyễn lords.

 Different types

 While it was worn across classes, the material and colors used to make yếm varied widely based upon the person's social status and the occasion.
 Commoner women usually wore yếm in simple blacks and whites for day to day use, whereas during special occasions they could opt for more festive, brighter colors such as red and pink.
 Indeed, much of Vietnamese poetry has been dedicated to the beauty of women in their vermilion bodices (yếm đào).

-While the bottom of the yếm are v-shaped, there were different styles for the top of the garment which covered the neck, the most common two variations being the rounded neck or the v-shaped neck style.
+While the bottom of the yếm was usually v-shaped, there were different styles for the top of the garment which covered the neck, the most common two variations being the rounded neck or the v-shaped neck style.

 Some types of yếm have a little pocket within, where women often used to store a little musk or perfume.